aimenux/JwtCli/README.md

 # JwtCli
 ```
-Providing a net global tool to generate/validate jwt tokens
+Providing a net global tool to decode/generate/validate jwt tokens
 ```

 > In this repo, i m building a global tool that allows to generate/validate JWT tokens signed with an RSA/ECC certificate.
 >
 > The tool is based on multiple sub commmands :
+> - Use sub command `Decode` to decode jwt tokens
 > - Use sub command `Generate` to generate jwt tokens
 > - Use sub command `Validate` to validate jwt tokens